Rubik's Cube-owner Spin Master to buy Melissa & Doug for $950 million

-Oct 11 (Reuters) - Canadian toys and games-maker Spin Master TOY.TO said on Wednesday that it has agreed to buy U.S.-based toy-maker Melissa & Doug for $950 million in cash.
+Oct 11 (Reuters) - Canadian toys and games-maker Spin Master TOY.TO said on Wednesday that it has agreed to buy U.S.-based toy-maker Melissa & Doug for $950 million in cash, taking the shares of the Rubik's Cube owner up nearly 8% in early trade.

 The move comes days after Spin Master signed a deal with the retailing and licensing division of Paramount Global PARA.O for a new animated series in the well-known Dora the Explorer franchise.